1991 Nobel Prize in Literature: Laureate

 During the 1960s and 1970s, Nadine Gordimer wrote a number of novels such as A World of Strangers (1958), Burger's Daughter (1979), and July's People (1981) which are set against the backdrop of the emerging resistance movement against apartheid, while the liberated South Africa provides the backdrop for her later works, written in the 1990s.
 The stories of individuals are always at the center of her narratives, in relation to external limitations and frameworks.
 Her 1974 novel The Conservationist which garnered numerous literary awards is considered to be her magnum opus.
 As a whole, Gordimer's literary works create rich imagery of South Africa's historical development.
 Her other well-known works include The Soft Voice of the Serpent (1952), My Son's Story (1990), and Get a Life (2005).

 Deliberations

 Nadine Gordimer had been considered by the Swedish Academy for the Nobel Prize in Literature for many years.
 Gordimer was first nominated in 1972 by Nobel committee member Artur Lundkvist.
 In 1974, again proposed by Lundkvist, she was shortlisted by the Nobel committee for a shared prize with Doris Lessing (awarded in 2007).
 In a report about the final candidates for the 1974 prize, Nobel committee chairman Karl Ragnar Gierow found that Gordimer/Lessing was a strong proposal and that they "represent in modern literature not just geographically but also concerning social conditions and experiences a new world of emerging problems, by both brought to life by great artistic power.
 But they have a future ahead of them".
+In 1975, Gordimer was again on the Nobel committee's shortlist as one of the final five candidates for the prize.